 I am in the camp that does not believe in penny pinching and on a fast track to retirement.
 I believe in enjoying each stage of my life while socking away part of my earnings.
 As such, I may address some points about frugality every now and then on this blog, but the main focus is on investing and achieving financial independence by growing my passive income.

 Our assets are distributed in the following asset classes.

 - Equities: This includes mostly dividend paying stocks & funds – in other words, mature companies which have a proven record of turning out profits year after year; and more importantly sharing those profits with the shareholders on a regular basis.

-- Commodities: (In equity form) acts as a hedge against inflation while paying dividends.
+- Commodities: (Both in equity form and as physical holding) acts as a hedge against inflation.

 - Real Estate: We own a house (although not mortgage free yet).
 In addition, we invest in REITs which acts a hedge against inflation while providing us with income via distributions.

 - Cash: As part of our emergency fund and to take advantage of any corrections in the market, we hold some cash position.

 - Alternative Investments: Starting in 2017, I have started a small token portfolio in cryptocurrencies (less than 0.5% of our Net Worth at the moment).
 The crypto space provides diversification from any/all other forms of investments mentioned above.